Brennan Othmann

-Brennan Othmann (born January 5, 2003) is a Canadian professional ice hockey player who is a left winger for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-He was drafted in the first round, 16th overall, by the Rangers in the 2021 NHL entry draft.
+Brennan Othmann (born January 5, 2003) is a Canadian professional ice hockey player who is a left winger for the Calgary Wranglers of the American Hockey League (AHL) while under contract to the Calgary Flames of the National Hockey League (NHL).
+He was drafted in the first round, 16th overall, by the New York Rangers in the 2021 NHL entry draft.

 Playing career

 Othmann played for the Flint Firebirds of the Ontario Hockey League (OHL) in the 2019–20 season, and when the OHL shut down for the 2020–21 season he played for EHC Olten of the Swiss League.
 In the 2021 NHL entry draft, he was selected by the New York Rangers.
 On August 12, 2021, Othmann signed a three-year, entry-level contract with the Rangers.
 He was assigned back to Flint after an impressive 2021 training camp with the Rangers.

 After registering 50 goals and 47 assists for Flint in 2021–22, Othmann was named the OHL's First Team All-Star left wing.
 Despite playing impressively at the Rangers 2022 training camp, Othmann was sent back to Flint, and was chosen by the media as the winner of the Lars-Erik Sjoberg Award for being the Rangers' best rookie at training camp.
 Othmann was traded to the Peterborough Petes on November 12, 2022.
 Othmann had 18 goals and 25 assists for 43 points in 40 regular season games for the Petes.
 He then led the Petes with 17 assists and 25 points in 23 playoff games as the Petes won the OHL Championship.
 As OHL champions, the Petes qualified to the 2023 Memorial Cup in Kamloops, facing the host Blazers, the Quebec Remparts, and the Seattle Thunderbirds.
 The Petes were ultimately eliminated in the semi-final by the Thunderbirds.

 Going into the 2023–24 season, Rangers' director of player personnel and amateur scouting John Lilley said of his chances of making the team out of training camp: "Well, he's an excellent player.
 He has offense.
 He's feisty.
 He plays a good two-way game.
 It is the next step."
 Othmann started the season with the Hartford Wolf Pack of the American Hockey League (AHL).
 He was called up to the Rangers on January 3, 2024, and made his NHL debut the following day in a 4–1 win against the Chicago Blackhawks.
 He was reassigned to Hartford after playing in three games for the Rangers.
 He finished the season 2nd on Hartford in goals and points, and led the team with 10 power play goals.
 After Hartford was eliminated from the Calder Cup playoffs, he was recalled to the Rangers roster for the Stanley Cup playoffs.